Pascal-Jansen/HUD-SUMO/README.md

 1. Run main.py to access the GUI ("python main.py")
 2. In the GUI, select which components u want to run.
     1. choose a map for the simulation from the list
-    2. select wether you want the co-simulation with CARLA, run the first-person spectator client and wether you want a vehicle without a HUD (a baseline vehicle).
+    2. select whether you want the co-simulation with CARLA, run the first-person spectator client and whether you want a vehicle without a HUD (a baseline vehicle).
 If you select the first-person spectator client without the CARLA option, a silent CARLA server will start in the background.
     3. Add or remove HUD configurations until you have the desired number.
-    4. configure and adjust probability and name of all HUD configurations
+    4. configure and adjust the probability and name of all HUD configurations
-    * If you want to run the spectator client at a later point, make sure you selected the co-simulation with Carla option and run spectator.py
+    * If you want to run the spectator client at a later point, make sure you have selected the co-simulation with Carla option and run spectator.py
 3. click start Simulation.
 SUMO and other selected components will open for a visual simulation.
-Simultaniously TRaCI will run the simulation in the background and collect all data.
+Simultaneously TRaCI will run the simulation in the background and collect all data.
 4. The simulation results will be saved to the folder [Simulation_data](./Simulation_data)

 You can start the next simulation without having to restart the project.
 Just make sure to close all running SUMO and CARLA processes before starting a new simulation.
 Sometimes a CARLA thread doesn't close properly and idles in the background which causes problems when trying to start a new simulation.
-If you have issues starting a new simulation check the taskmanager and close all running CARLA threads.
+If you have issues starting a new simulation check the task manager and close all running CARLA threads.

 ![GUI with main tab](/screenshots/GUI_main.PNG)